open-mmlab/mmyolo/configs/yolox/README.md

 3. num_last_epochs: 15 -> 20
 4. optim cfg: SGD -> AdamW, base_lr 0.01 -> 0.004, weight_decay 0.0005 -> 0.05
 5. ema momentum: 0.0001 -> 0.0002

-**Note**:

-1. The test score threshold is 0.001.
-2. Due to the need for pre-training weights, we cannot reproduce the performance of the `yolox-nano` model.
-Please refer to https://github.com/Megvii-BaseDetection/YOLOX/issues/674 for more information.

 ## Citation